hrome13/PyGalaga/README.md

 # PyGalaga
-My version of a 2-player Galaga using Python and the library pygame.
+My version of a 1- or 2-player Galaga using Python and the library pygame.

 To play, run the file `pygalaga.py`.